Shreeramghimire/Salmon-Statistics/first_part.md

 - Raw sea lice counts (non-Gaussian): Weird, slammed against zero.
 - The average lice count from 100 samples (Gaussian): Perfectly bell-shaped!

-Because of this, we don't actually require the raw data to be Gaussian for most tests—we just require the sample means to be Gaussian, which happens automatically when $n$ is large.
+Because of this, we don't actually require the raw data to be Gaussian for most tests, we just require the sample means to be Gaussian, which happens automatically when $n$ is large.

 ---